Felt projects and activities for kids are timeless.

-First, you can ask your child what supplies he thinks will be needed to complete the craft.
+First, you can ask your child what supplies they think will be needed to complete the craft.

-If your child is unable to answer, give him some options and remind him about what needs to be done (e.g. cutting the felt, gluing on eyes, perhaps adding some sparkles, sewing the pieces together).
+If your child is unable to answer, give some options and remind them what needs to be done (e.g. cutting the felt, gluing on eyes, perhaps adding some sparkles, sewing the pieces together).